-Is everything else that important that you can’t stop for 10mins to make yourself a quick lunch and sit down and eat it calmly ?
+Is everything else so important that you can’t stop for 10mins to make yourself a quick lunch and sit down and eat it calmly?
 Like you deserve.

 You deserve to be able to enjoy your food and not just make food for everyone else.

-I find the biggest challenge with lunches to be inspiration of what to eat and that it needs to be fast.
+I find the biggest challenge with lunches to be inspiration for what to eat, and the fact that it needs to be fast.

 Here are my work arounds

 - I batch cook.
 Every weekend or every other weekend I choose a couple of meals and make enough for a couple of frozen portions.
-This means that when I’m rushing or feeling uninspired I don’t have to think, I just grab a meal out of the freezer and I know I will enjoy it.
+This means that when I’m rushing or feeling uninspired, I don’t have to think.
+It’s as simple as just grabbing a meal out of the freezer knowing I will enjoy it.

 - I meal plan (mostly) so I don’t have to think about what I’m eating.

-AND, in a hope to inspire you I’m sharing with you 6 of my go-to lunches!
-These are fast, wholesome, full of good ingredients and easy to make.
+AND, in the hope to inspire you, I’m sharing with you 6 of my go-to lunches!
+These are fast, wholesome, full of good ingredients, and easy to make.

 6 Simple lunch ideas